 Stay logged onto the computer and continue to the next step.

-Step 4: Verify proxy settings are not configured as environment variables
+Step 4: Verify proxy settings do not conflict with Windows environment variables

 Some organizations configure forward proxy settings as environment variables in the Windows operating system.
 If such settings are configured on the computer that is running Tableau Server, then you must verify that they do not conflict with the configurations you've completed here.